 What is a Pensionado Visa?

 There are a few loopholes to getting the visa for individuals who don’t have a lifetime pension of at least $1,000.
-For one, married couples can combine their monthly pension incomes to meet this requirement.
+For example, married couples can combine their monthly pension incomes to meet this requirement.
 Additionally, if you have a monthly pension of at least $750, but short of $1,000, you can buy real estate in Panama worth at least $100,000 and the monthly minimum drops to $750.

 Benefits of a Pensionado Visa